 The following code can be used to compute peak ground acceleration, peak ground velocity, and repair rate:

 epicenter = (32000,15000) # x,y location magnitude = 6.5 # Richter scale depth = 10000 # m, shallow depth earthquake = wntr.scenario.Earthquake(epicenter, magnitude, depth) distance = earthquake.distance_to_epicenter(wn, element_type=wntr.network.Pipe) pga = earthquake.pga_attenuation_model(distance) pgv = earthquake.pgv_attenuation_model(distance) repair_rate = earthquake.repair_rate_model(pgv)

 Pipe breaks or leaks¶

 Pipes are susceptible to leaks.
-Leaks can be caused by aging infrastructure, the freezing/thaw process, increased demand, or pressure changes.
-This type of damage is especially common in older cities where distribution networks were constructed from outdated materials like cast iron and even wood.
+Leaks can be caused by aging infrastructure, the freeze/thaw process, increased demand, or pressure changes.
+This type of damage is especially common in older cities where distribution systems were constructed from outdated materials like cast iron and even wood.